LordAlucard90/TDD-ByExample/Part01 - The Money Example/principles.md

 Is important to wait to introduce new design to the code until is not necessary id est forced by the tests.

+## Step 08: Dollar/Franc duplication

+Wait to remove a test until you are absolutely sure that it is not necessary.